National Fruitcake Day

-Fruitcakes, we’ve all seen them in the movies or in grandma’s kitchen.
+Fruitcakes— we’ve all seen them in the movies or grandma’s kitchen.
 The heavy and dark cake that looks like it went through seven stages of baking and sounds like a fist thumping against a wooden table when set down on a surface.
 Yet, there is a day made for it.
-That’s right, this day is called Fruitcake Day and it’s made for the celebration of the cake that we all seem to find synonymous with a brick.
+That’s right, this day is called National Fruitcake Day and it’s made for the celebration of the cake that we all seem to find synonymous with a brick.

-History of Fruitcake Day
+History of National Fruitcake Day

-While none of us know the true creator of the fruitcake, many historians believe that fruitcakes originated from Rome, and one of the earliest recipes known comes from ancient Rome listing pomegranate seeds, pine nuts and raisins that were mixed into a barley mash.
+While none of us know the true creator of the fruitcake, many historians believe that fruitcakes originated from Rome, over 2,000 years ago!
+Historians believe that one of the earliest recipes known comes from ancient Rome listing pomegranate seeds, pine nuts, and raisins that were mixed into a barley mash.
 Then there are records from the Middle Ages documenting that they added honey, spices, and preserved fruits into the original mix.

 Fruitcakes have an incredible shelf life, they can remain on the shelves for many, many years and still be edible and non-harmful to the human body.
 An example of this is in a 2003 episode of The Tonight Show, where Jay Leno sampled a piece of a fruitcake baked in 1878 which was kept as an heirloom by a family in Michigan.
 For years now, the fruitcake has been a joke in American culture, being ridiculed for its name and how it appears.
 A recurring example of this can be found in a variety of television shows and movies, where the fruitcake will fall on a person’s body and they will complain about it being as hard as a brick.

-How to celebrate Fruitcake Day
+How to celebrate National Fruitcake Day